pngross/fancy-cards/readme_en.txt

 - the file list is loaded from the path specified under "fileListConfigFile" in the INI
 - you can copy example_files.csv to that location - then populate it with your own input files
 - you must adhere to the structure of the example_files.csv:
+    LINE 1: HEADER (will be ignored)
-    LINE 1: ORIGINAL LANGUAGE
+    COLUMN 1: ORIGINAL LANGUAGE
-    LINE 2: LANGUAGE TO LEARN
+    COLUMN 2: LANGUAGE TO LEARN
-    LINE 3: FILENAME (not a relative filepath, just the name of the file - see below)
+    COLUMN 3: FILENAME (not a relative filepath, just the name of the file - see below) COLUMN 4: GROUPS (SEPARATED BY COMMA)

 INPUT FILES: (Containing the ACTUAL WORD CARDS)
 - These must also be CSV files